tmunz/GoldenSeeds/README.md

 # GoldenSeeds SVG Generator
 Application to generate SVGs based on mathematical rules.
-[try it yourself](https://tmunz.github.io/GoldenSeeds/) but be aware that v2.0 is currently in alpha state.
+**[Try it yourself](https://tmunz.github.io/GoldenSeeds/)** but be aware that v2.0 is currently in alpha state.

 ## Features
 - open / save configurations
 - export as SVG
-- animation base on number of items over time
+- animations based on number of items over time

 ## How To
 coming soon ;-)